EcePJD/frontendMentor_profileCardComponent/README.md

-# Frontend Mentor - Result Summary Component Solution
+# Frontend Mentor - Profile Card Component Solution

 This is a solution to the [Profile Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.